 Twitter allows businesses to engage personally with consumers.
 With so much data available, they have developed real-time sentiment classification models to support and manage the marketing strategies of several brands.
-Twitter’s Sentiment analysis allows companies to understand their customers, keep track of what’s being said about their brand and competitors, discover what is trending in the market.
+Twitter’s Sentiment analysis allows companies to understand their customers, keep track of what’s being said about their brand and competitors, and discover what is trending in the market.

-IBM is among the few companies now using sentiment analysis to understand employee concerns, and they are also developing programs to improve the likelihood employees will stay on the job.
+IBM is among the few companies now using sentiment analysis to understand employee concerns, and they are also developing programs to improve the likelihood that employees will stay on the job.
 This helps the human-resource managers figure out how workers feel about their company and where management can make changes to improve the experience of their employees.

 Nielsen relies on Sentiment Analysis to discover the market trends and find the popularity of their customer’s products.
 Based on sentimental trends, they also provide consultation for building marketing strategies and campaigns.

 Possible Interview Questions